Torreshan/Translation/README.md

 # translation
-A homework of Data structure and Algorithms
+A small homework of Data structure and Algorithms.
+Just for fun ^-^